RickyOnGit/text-comparison/README.md

 comparison analysis between two texts

 * This php class is useful to compare two different texts in the hypothesis that
 the two source texts have a good spelling and a correct punctuation.
-It
+After all, if a text did not have a correct end punctuation it would be incomprehensible.
+In the next future, I will add some functions to check that the source texts have correct end punctuation, because, at the moment, there is no check about this issue.
-finds similar sentences and returns the percentages, these percentages are
+It finds similar sentences and returns the percentages, these percentages are
 the measures of how much the sentences are similar with each others.

 * Possible applications and uses could be in the field of journalism, for
-example, to find the similar articles, in the cases of plagiarism, for
+example, to find the similar articles.
+In the cases of plagiarism, for
 investigations of various kinds when it is necessary to analyze and compare
 texts with each other.
+I think also could be useful in the field of politics, psychology, school education, e-learning.

 * CLASS SIMPLE USAGE example file index.php:
 include_once('./lib/class.comparetext.php');